 Virality and network effects both drive growth, yet they work in very different ways.
 Knowing how they differ helps creators and businesses craft smarter strategies and avoid chasing the wrong outcomes.

-Virality | Network Effects |
+| Virality | Network Effects |

-Rapid spread of content through peer-to-peer sharing. | Value of the platform increases as more users join. |
+| Rapid spread through peer-to-peer sharing. | The product becomes more valuable as more people use it. |

 Speed vs Sustainability